 Throughout the process validation lifecycle:

-Note: This course will not cover formulation development, the regulatory submission processes or detailed engineering designs.
+Note: This course will not cover formulation development, the regulatory submission processes or detailed engineering designs and associated qualification.

-This training course is of particular interest to existing and future members of the ISPE API, C&Q, CU, OSD, PAT, PPD, and Sterile Communities of Practice (COPs).
+This training course is of particular interest to existing and future members of the ISPE Active Pharmaceutical Ingredients, Commissioning and Qualification, Critical Utilities, Oral Solid Dosage, Process Analytical Technology, Product and Process Development, Sterile Communities of Practice (COPs).

 ISPE will provide continuing education units (ISPE CEUs) for all North American and European courses.
 CEUs are nationally recognized units of achievement designed for those individuals continuing their education in their chosen field or profession.
 Verification of CEUs is based on attendance as well as satisfactory completion of all evaluation materials.
 Statements of credit will be available for download in your ISPE account within four weeks of the completion of training.
 Instruction for download will be sent when the CEUs are available.
 One hour of education programming equals 0.1 ISPE CEU credits.

 Reading Roundup: Top Blog Posts from April 2016

 Clinical Labeling of Medicinal Products: EU Clinical Trial Regulation

 Tuesday, 03 May 2016 18.05

 Design Considerations for WFI Distillation Systems Part 2